 Determining the legal status of a father can have significant financial and emotional results.
 Often, mothers bring a paternity action to establish the biological father of their child in order to seek child support.
 In other cases, engaged fathers may voluntarily establish fatherhood to pursue a child custody agreement.
 In either case, we understand there is much more to parenthood than legal status.
 Working toward the best interest of parents and children is our priority.

 In family law matters, emotions can run high.
 Protective orders in Michigan are referred to as Personal Protection Orders (PPO), and are sometimes necessary to ensure the physical safety of spouses, domestic partners, and children.
 A PPO may be appropriate if a family member or domestic partner is facing threatening behavior.
 These include, but are not limited to stalking, harassment, or threats of physical abuse.
 Our experienced attorneys have supported many clients through the emotionally straining process of filing, or in some cases, being on the receiving end of a PPO.
 Protective orders are extremely serious matters that can have a harsh impact on family and child relationships, so the decision to file should not be taken lightly.
 Discuss your case with an experienced Michigan family lawyer to help determine the best path forward to resolving your conflict.

-If you are considering divorce near Oakland County, MI or Wayne County, MI, trust the dedicated family law attorneys at Melissa Pearce & Associates to support you and your family during this difficult time.
+If you are considering divorce near Oakland County, MI or Wayne County, MI, trust a dedicated Novi family law attorney at Melissa Pearce & Associates to support you and your family during this difficult time.
 We understand the emotional, psychological, and financial toll that divorce, separation, and child custody and support can take on individuals.
 Contact our firm to schedule your pre-engagement meeting.